 §551.75.
 Plans, Approvals, and Construction Procedures.

-At the option of the applicant, the Texas Department of Human Services (DHS) will review plans for new buildings, additions, conversion of buildings not licensed by DHS, or remodeling of existing licensed facilities.
-DHS will, within 30 days, inform the applicant in writing of the results of the review.
-If the plans comply with DHS's architectural requirements, DHS may not subsequently change the architectural requirement applicable to the project unless the change is required by federal law or the applicant fails to complete the project within two years.
-DHS may grant a waiver of this two-year period for delays due to unusual circumstances.
+At the option of the applicant, HHSC will review plans for new buildings, additions, conversion of buildings not licensed by HHSC , or remodeling of existing licensed facilities.
+HHSC will, within 30 days, inform the applicant in writing of the results of the review.
+If the plans comply with HHSC’s architectural requirements, HHSC may not subsequently change the architectural requirement applicable to the project unless the change is required by federal law or the applicant fails to complete the project within two years.
+HHSC may grant a waiver of this two-year period for delays due to unusual circumstances.
 There is no time limit to complete a project, only a time limit for completing a project using requirements that have been revised after the project was reviewed.

 (1) Submittal of plans.